-d) Advertising and Marketing
+c) Advertising and Marketing

 The Board has an ongoing objective to develop its communication to target the churches in new and contemporary ways.
 The format and content of the Company's website and publicity material is reviewed regularly.

-Significant progress has been made in actively promoting the Company's loan services both to Methodist churches and to other denominations.
+Significant progress has been made in actively promoting the Company's loan services both to Methodist churches and to other denominations:

-e) Lending Policy
+d) Lending Policy

-A key aim of the strategy is to promote the Company outside the Methodist Church, primarily to the larger denominations and organisations.
-A balance will be kept so that the optimum lending levels are identified and monitored in line with its advertising policy and plans.
-The level of loans, both drawn and undrawn, has grown significantly during 2018 in line with this strategy and non-Methodist property loans (primarily Church of England) now account for 56% of the total committed lending, demonstrating the success of this initiative to date.
+A key sim of the strategy is to promote the Company outside the Methodist Church, primarily to the larger denominations and organisations.
+Optimum lending levels are identified and monitored in line with the SBP.
+Thus the level of drawn loans has grown significantly during 2019 in line with this strategy and non-Methodist property loans accounted for 53% of the total committed lending at the year-end.

-The Board has carefully considered the risks associated with this growth and limits and early warning indicators have been agreed.
-These are monitored on a monthly basis.
+The Board has carefully considered the risks associated with this growth and has adopted limits and early warning indicators which are monitored monthly.

-f) Sustainability Plans
+e) Sustainability Plans